danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

     bound.
 If it is set to sequential, then **maxgperloop** is used to try some less aggresive parallelization.

-evaluateenergies, *by default True*
+applyspinmodel, *by default True*
-    The exchange and anisotropy solvers can be turned off, in this case only the energies upon rotations are meaningful.
-This can be useful if we want to apply some custom spin model in post processing, however it turns off many functions in grogupy, for example some output options are not available, but the **savepickle** is mandatory, because it contains the energies that we need.
+    The spin model solvers can be turned off, in this case only the energies upon rotations are meaningful.
+This can be useful if we want to apply some custom spin model in post processing, however it turns off many functions in grogupy.
+For example some output options are not available, but the **savepickle** is mandatory, because it contains the energies that we need.

-exchangesolver, *by default Fit*
+spinmodel, *by default generalised-fit*
-    Can be fit or grogu and it determines the calculation method of the exchange tensor from the energies upon rotations. grogu describes the method in the original paper, but can only be used for the x,y,z reference directions.
+    It describes the spin model used for the calculation of the physical interaction parameters from the energies upon rotations.
+It can be 'generalised-fit', 'generalised-grogu' or 'isotropic-only'. 'generalised-grogu'
+    describes the method in the original paper, but can only be used for the x,y,z reference directions, which is enforced.
 Fit can be used for any number of reference directions, which can follow the symmetry of the system.

-anisotropysolver, *by default Fit*
-    Can be fit or grogu and it determines the calculation method of the anisotropy tensor from the energies upon rotations. grogu describes the method in the original paper, but can only be used for the x,y,z reference directions.
-Fit can be used for any number of reference directions, which can follow the symmetry of the system.

-isotropiconly, *by default False*
-    It is possible to only calculate isotropic exchange, which requires one reference direction and one perpendicular direction, which greatly reduces runtime.
-If it is turned, then the **exchangesolver** and **anisotropysolver** parameters does not make sense.
+    'isotropic-only' only calculates the isotropic exchange, which requires one reference direction and one perpendicular direction, which  is also enforced and it greatly reduces runtime.

 parallelmode, *by default None*
     Parallelization can be turned on over the Brillouin-zone sampling by